Our Logo Design Process – Case Study

-First things first we agreed on a Brief.
+First things first – we agreed on a Brief.
 We have an online form that clients can fill in, but Jason sent us an email with his brief.
 We had a telephone meeting, had a long conversation about his business, and about what he wanted from his logo.
 It is important to make sure that we have a thorough understanding of what services he provides.
 It may sound obvious, but this is fundamental.
-Otherwise, the design of the logo may look nice, but it may not communicate the right message.
+Otherwise, the design of the logo may look nice, but it may not communicate the right message, to your customers.

 Our client explained that primarily, he organised Party Buses to circulate around London, making frequent stops in the Night Clubs and Bars.
 However, he wanted to avoid the drunken trouble-makers that marred so many nights in the past.
 His clientele would be aged between 21 and 40.
 The logo had to convey fun, party, but also sophistication.
-It had to be part of the process for filtering his clients.
+He wanted to let eliminate the ‘budget service’ feel the company currently had.
+His clients should be able to see that he provides a high-end service, by looking at the logo.
+The logo had to be part of the process for filtering his clients.

 Jason gave us examples of logos and motifs that he liked.
 This is great, because it really helps our Graphic Designers get a better understanding of what you want.
 It’s very easy to misunderstand words, but images are direct.

 To be really honest…?
 We were not impressed.
 The logos his competition were using looked badly designed and ambiguous.
 A lot of them didn’t even look professional.
 The motifs were very masculine, which is not good, because that would alienate half his market.
-The Ministry of Sound is the exception.
-But, as I pointed out – they are world renowned.
-Bass Bus UK is still relatively unknown.
+The Ministry of Sound is the exception – professionally designed.

+However, we did notice a colour theme.
 We offered him a colour palette of Black, Gold and Purple.
 This colour scheme will convey the nightlife, fun and a little sophistication.
 These colours could always be changed in the future.
 Nothing is set in stone.
 We will use a Combination Mark.
-This means it have both a Symbol Mark and the Word Mark – name of the company.
+This means it will have both a Symbol Mark and the Word Mark (symbol and name of the company).
 This is so that it will be as clear as possible what the company does.

 After about a week, we emailed Jason the Initial Designs.
 We also included a note, about how to take things further.